CarSig/one-line-story/README.md

 # run

-frontend - npm run dev
+frontend: npm run dev
-backend - node server.js
+backend: node server.js

 # User Story 1: As a player, I want to create a new story